ozzie-lam/rebyte-docs/agents/design-your-agent/actions/model/language-model-chat.md

 ### Configuration

-You can choose the model you want to use by clicking the model's name.
+You can choose the model you want to use by clicking the model's name, the default model is "gpt-3.5-turbo-1106".

 <figure><img src="../../../../images/chat-models.png"></figure>